-Joseph has played in concerts across the globe and made his solo recital debut at Sydney Opera House in the 2017 Sydney Symphony Orchestra Season to great critical acclaim.
-In July 2019, Joseph returned to Sydney Opera House, making another debut, this time as a soloist with the Sydney Symphony Orchestra (alongside star US mezzo, Susan Graham) under their chief conductor, David Robertson.
-The concerts received rave reviews in Limelight, The Sydney Morning Herald and ArtsHub Australia who stated that ‘Nolan has an unequivocally refined ear and sensitivity to French repertoire…I have never heard the Sydney Opera House organ sounding better’.
+Joseph has played concerts across the globe and made his solo recital debut at Sydney Opera House in the 2017 Sydney Symphony Orchestra Season to great critical acclaim.
+In July 2019, Joseph returned to to Sydney Opera House, making another debut, this time as a soloist with the Sydney Symphony Orchestra (alongside star US mezzo, Susan Graham) under their chief conductor, David Robertson.
+The concerts received rave reviews in Limelight, The Sydney Morning Herald and ArtsHub (Australia) who stated that ‘Nolan has an unequivocally refined ear and sensitivity to French repertoire…I have never heard the Sydney Opera House organ sounding better’

 Joseph was invited to take up the position of Organist and Master of Music at St George’s Cathedral, Perth, Western Australia in 2008.
 Under his leadership, the Cathedral music programme has been described as ‘elite’ and ‘world class’ in The Australian and The West Australian newspapers.
 The Cathedral choirs have regularly performed for ABC Classic, whilst the Cathedral Consort has performed with the Hilliard Ensemble, the Academy of Ancient Music and The King's Singers.

 In April 2019, Joseph conducted the West Australian Symphony Orchestra with the St George’s Cathedral Consort in a performance of Bach’s St Matthew Passion.
-The performance was broadcast live on ABC Classic FM, garnering rave reviews in The Australian and The West Australian newspapers.
+The performance was broadcast live on ABC Classic, garnering rave reviews in The Australian and The West Australian newspapers.
 Limelight Magazine hailed the performance as ‘one of the most technically and musically satisfying performances ever heard’.

 Joseph has also collaborated in concert with some of the world’s finest trumpeters, including Alison Balsom, Crispian Steele-Perkins and David Elton, Principal Trumpet of both the London and Sydney Symphony Orchestras.